domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us. --Alexander Graham Bell, Scientist

 Someone once said that it is easier to imagine the end of the world than to imagine the end of capitalism.
 We can now revise that and witness the attempt to imagine capitalism by way of imagining the end of the world. --Fredric Jameson, American Literary Critic

+...there is nothing either good or bad, but thinking makes it so. --Hamlet in Hamlet by Shakespeare

+Mono no aware.
+(The pathos of things.) --Japanese Term

+Most products fail. --Robert McMath, Marketing Professional

+To love at all is to be vulnerable.
+Love anything and your heart will be wrung, and possibly broken.
+If you want to make sure of keeping it intact, you must give your heart to no-one, not even an animal.
+Wrap it carefully round with your hobbies and little luxuries; avoid all entanglements; lock it up safe in the casket -- safe, dark, motionless, airless -- it will change.
+It will not be broken; it will become unbreakable, impenetrable, irredeemable. --C.S.
+Lewis

+A good traveler has no fixed plans. --Lao Tzu, Chinese Philosopher

+A journey of a thousand miles begins with a single step. --Lao Tzu, Chinese Philosopher

+Skate to where the puck is going, not where it has been. --Walter Gretzky

+Memento mori.
+(Remember death.) --Medieval Latin Christian Theory

+Tempus edax rerum.
+(Time, devourer of all things.) --Ovid, Metamorphoses, 15, 234-236

+Sic semper tyrannis.
+(Thus always to tyrants.) --Latin Phrase